oasysgames/oasys-docs/docs/architecture/2-hub-layer/2-ecosystem/1-token/1-4-oas-tokens.md

 ### Purpose of LOAS

-On normal chain, Even if it's on Lock-up period, sometimes you can not claim your token even if you have right on it.
+On a normal chain, even during the Lock-up period, sometimes you can not claim your token despite having the right to do so.
-You can claim same as sOAS while vesting period.
+You can claim the same as sOAS during the vesting period.
 LOAS would be mainly sent for our contributors.

 ### Contract of LOAS